 The average treatment time is approximately 12 months.
-However, the length of your treatment will depend on the severity of your case and will be determined following your initial appointment.
-Usually adult patients with fully matured teeth take longer than teen patients.
+However, the length of your treatment will depend on the complexity of your case and will be determined following your initial appointment.
+Usually adult patients with fully matured teeth take longer than patients in their teens.

 7. What happens after my treatment? ( ⇧ top)

 At the end of the treatment, approximately 12 months, you may need to wear a retainer or positioner to ensure your teeth remain in alignment.
 It varies from person to person and the goal of the treatment.
 A clear plastic retainer, similar to the aligners that Invisalign makes, may need to be worn at night for a period.
 Every patient is different, and we’ll review the progress you’ve made at the end of the Invisalign treatment before making a recommendation.

 8. What is the investment required for Invisalign? (⇧top)